Open Teaching Positions

 APPLICATION DEADLINE & START DATE

 We are currently accepting applications for ALL open teaching positions listed below.
 Applications are reviewed in the order that they are received.
 Applications are accepted until all positions are filled.
-Newly hired teachers for the 2017-18 school year begin employment on July 10, 2017.
+Newly hired teachers for the 2020-21 school year will begin employment mid-July 2020.
 Submit an application for one of the positions below.

-Master Teacher Positions: Each Master Kindergarten or 1st Grade Teacher position listed below is paid a $125,000 annual salary with a full benefits package.
-Each position requires a minimum of 2 years of lead teaching experience in Pre-K, Kindergarten, 1st Grade, or 2nd Grade.
+Master Teacher Positions: Each Master Pre-K, Kindergarten, 1st Grade, 2nd Grade, 3rd Grade, 4th Grade Teacher position listed below is paid a $125,000 annual salary with a full benefits package.
+Each position requires a minimum of 2 years of lead teaching experience in Pre-K, Kindergarten, 1st, 2nd, 3rd, or 4th Grade.
 Click the specific position name below to be taken to a description of the role.

 MIDDLE SCHOOL TEACHER OPENINGS